NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 There are thousands of better things you can do with your time.
 Like debating which cache server is best!

-We have a few redis instances to separate concerns of apps (but on the same set of servers), here's an example of what one looks like:
+We have a few Redis instances to separate concerns of apps (but on the same set of servers), here's an example of what one looks like:

 ![Opserver: Redis View]({{ site.contenturl }}SO-Caching/SO-Cache-Opserver.png)